Want to follow along with this writing? Sign up Today, it's free and easy

 about 1 year ago Mermaid Annabella said:

 It was your cover that intrigued me, but I do have to say I liked this story.
 Very comical and it was sweet to read.

-about 1 year ago Christine Hungerford said:
+over 1 year ago Christine Hungerford said:

 Some examples of punctuation mistakes were: "Climb up on my back and...", "With a whoosh the unicorn...", and "Suddenly a figure...".
 I saw others.
 Just make sure to be aware of words like 'Suddenly, yet, Still', and also the word 'and'.
 Always put a comma before 'and' after a character gives instructions to someone else or the sentence starts with a prepositional word such as 'with'.